In the guide

 This guidance is for England and Wales

 This guide applies to non-prepacked foods (those that are sold loose, or packaged at the request of the consumer).
-For more information on non-prepacked foods see 'Labelling of non-prepacked foods'.
+For more information on non-prepacked foods, see 'Labelling of non-prepacked foods'.

 The guide does not cover products packed by you for sale from another premises, nor does it cover products packed by another packer and sold by you.
-These products are prepacked and require full labelling; as such, they are covered by 'Labelling of prepacked foods: general'.
+These products are prepacked and require full labelling; they are covered by 'Labelling of prepacked foods: general'.

 This guide does not cover food that is prepacked for direct sale.
 Prepacked for direct sale means food that is placed into packaging (prepacked) before being offered for sale and sold / offered for sale or supply from the premises on which it was packed by that business, or from a mobile stall or vehicle used by that business - for example, cakes that are packaged in the shop from which they will be sold.
-For more information please refer to 'Labelling of prepacked-for-direct-sale foods'.
+For more information, please refer to 'Labelling of prepacked-for-direct-sale foods'.

 The legal name of the product must be given.
-Under normal circumstances this is the name that describes the true nature of the food.
+Under normal circumstances, this is the name that describes the true nature of the food.
 A product marketed as 'Peter Pig' would need the descriptive name of the food to clarify what it is - for example, 'Marshmallow and digestive biscuit with a coating of pink icing'.
 The name 'Peter Pig' is a 'fancy name' and has no legal standing.

 Sometimes a 'customary name' may be used instead of a descriptive name.
 A customary name is a name that allows the product to be clearly distinguished from other similar products and is readily understood by UK consumers without further clarification - for example, Belgian bun, Chelsea bun, etc.

-For more information please refer to 'Labelling of prepacked foods: product name'.
+For more information, please refer to 'Labelling of prepacked foods: product name'.

 Back to topAllergens

-If the product contains any of the following types of allergen then this must be declared:
+If the product contains any of the following types of allergen, the allergen(s) it contains must be declared:

 - cereals containing gluten, such as wheat, rye, barley, oats, spelt, kamut, and their hybridised strains